swdotcom/swdc-vscode-musictime/README.md

 ### **4. Visualize your Code Time metrics**

-Music Time captures the same data as our [Code Time plugin](https://github.com/swdotcom/swdc-vscode), such as your keystrokes, time by file and project, and lines of code.
-This data is used to calculate your productivity scores.
-You can also [visit your feed](app.software.com) to see simple visualizations of your Code Time data, such as a rolling heatmap of your top programming times by hour of the day.
+Music Time is built on our [Code Time plugin](https://github.com/swdotcom/swdc-vscode).
+You will be able to see data—such as your keystrokes, time by file and project, and lines of code—which is used calculate to your productivity scores.
+[Visit your feed](app.software.com) to see simple visualizations of your Code Time data, such as a rolling heatmap of your top programming times by hour of the day.

 <p align="center" style="margin: 0 10%">
   <img src="./images/heatmap.png" alt="90-day rolling average heatmap" />